mobizt/Firebase-ESP-Client/README.md

 To make this library to support all-in-one module that has ESP32 and GSM modem on board, devided this library into small variant which is not compatible with native connectivity and can make the library too complicated.

-In addition, some mobile modem can’t handle the SSL certificate and out date TLS supported.
+In addition, some mobile modem can’t handle the SSL certificate and out dated TLS supported.

 Creating the new Firebase library that specific to only GSM connectivity concerns the scope of supported MCUs and the SSL library to use on that device and memory available which are most important.